darrylmorley/lightspeedToXML/README.md

 # lightspeedToXML

-lightspeedToXML is a simple Node.js script that retrieves product data from your Lightspeed account and creates an XML file from the results.
+- lightspeedToXML is a simple Node.js script that retrieves product data from your Lightspeed account and creates an XML file from the results.
+- The generated XML file can be used for various purposes, such as feeding product information to other systems or platforms.

 ---